mascaraluctatori/mascaraluctatori/README.md

 I swear a LOT. and I mean a LOT.. it helps me express myself better and I never plan on stopping I fear :,)

+I am a crashout so beware I guess

 I block ANYONE.
 I feel makes me or my friends uncomfortable//upset very freely!! this is for my own comfort//safety.
 I don't care who you are /srs :,)

 any pony skins with "ME" in it means its an irl! ( most constant irls [here](https://pronouns.cc/@finnmertens) or [here](https://rentry.co/varesasirls) )